Support someone experiencing domestic and family violence

 It is important to protect yourself from danger.
 Never intervene in a violent situation or confront an abusive person.

 There is nothing you can do other than continue to provide support.
-However, if they are in immediate danger, call the police on 000 (Triple Zero).
+However, if they are in immediate danger, call the Police on Triple Zero (000).
 It is natural that you are concerned and wish for your friend or family member to leave the relationship.

 However, ending any relationship is difficult, including those where domestic and family violence is occurring.
 There may be a number of reasons why a victim feels they cannot leave a violent relationship.
 They may: